 Entering the beautifully decorated living room, there it was.
 Right above the massive brick fireplace hung an oil painting of the prettiest little brown-eyed baby boy you'd ever seen.
 His skin was the color of caramel, and his tuft of curly black hair was so fluffy it looked like he had a head full of black bubbles.
 Lee still gets a lump in her throat every time she passes the portrait.
 It was a painting of Matthew Lee Bennett, Gia's older brother.
 He was born May 16, 1963, 7 lbs 6 oz, at 11:46 am on a beautiful spring morning.
 It seemed as if everything was perfect that day.
 The birds chirped in unison; the wind blew serenely, and the temperature was just right.

-It was a cold November evening, even for Georgia standards.
+It was a frigid November evening, especially unusual for Georgia.
 After Camp and Lee finished dinner, they headed upstairs to look in on Matthew, who took a long nap earlier that day.
 This wasn’t his habitual routine.
 This made Lee question why he didn't interrupt their dinner with his piercing cry (like he so often did), almost as if Matthew tried to reassure them he was okay.
 Entering the room, she knew something wasn't right.
-Her little boy would always let out a big giggle as if he was playing a game of cat and mouse with his mother.
+Her little boy would always let out a big giggle, as if he was playing a game of cat and mouse with his mother.
 He knew she would always come running in when he cried.
 But this time he wasn’t giggling and didn't cry or whimper a sound.
 As she walked into the room, it was quiet and he was motionless.
 The doctor confirmed Camp and Lee's worst nightmare.
-Matthew died in his sleep of an undetected enlarged heart— just shy of turning six months old—one week prior to President Kennedy’s assassination and two weeks before Thanksgiving.
+Matthew died in his sleep of an undetected enlarged heart—just shy of turning six months old—one week prior to President Kennedy’s assassination and two weeks before Thanksgiving.
 What was the start of the holiday season had turned into a season of mourning that hovered over the Bennetts for what seemed like an eternity.